Strength of schedule: Use

-The BCS previously used the SOS in its formula to determine which teams will play in BCS Bowls, and more importantly, to the BCS National Championship Game.
+The now defunct BCS previously used the SOS in its formula to determine which teams will play in BCS Bowls, and more importantly, to the BCS National Championship Game.
 On the contrary, several leagues do not incorporate SOS directly into team standings.
 For most leagues, however, the team standings are typically affected by the overall strength of the conference the team plays in.
 The strength of the conference largely depends on the number of NFL players the conference produces.
 For instance, from 1992 to 2011, of 1,874 college athletes who entered the NFL, roughly 31% came from the SEC compared to only 0.64% from the MAC-EAST conference.
 Therefore, playing a team in the SEC would likely increase a team's SOS as compared to playing a team in the MAC-EAST.

-The NFL uses strength of schedule as a secondary tie-breaker for divisional rankings and playoff qualification, and as a primary tie-breaker for the NFL Draft.
+The NFL uses strength of schedule as a secondary tie-breaker for divisional rankings and playoff qualification, and as a primary tie-breaker for the NFL draft.
 While the NFL has 32 teams, each team plays only 17 games against 14 other teams.
 This limited scheduling makes strength of schedule a relevant metric for breaking ties, if primary tiebreakers such as head-to-head records do not break a tie.

 Major League Baseball (MLB) has a more extreme way of scheduling since interleague games are done rarely, and were only introduced in 1997, plus the fact that interleague games do not exactly have concrete rules, save for the number of rest days and doubleheaders.

 In the National Basketball Association (NBA), the 30 teams are all guaranteed to face each other at least twice in an 82-game regular season, although intra-division games are more frequent (as much as four times) than inter-conference games (twice).
 In the National Hockey League, prior to 2008, some teams did not meet each other in a given year, and intra-division games are more frequent (six times) when compared to the NBA.
 A strong team in a weak division or conference is capable of bloating their record in order to have a better seeding in the playoffs.